beastsaber/bsaber/src/collections/posts/totalbs-interview-with-aeroluna.md

 **A:** Hiiii, I'm Aeroluna!
 You probably know me from the mods I've created!
 I started Beat Saber in December 2018 after getting my first VR headset.

 I initially got involved with mapping, but slowly moved onto lighting, and eventually got into using ChromaLite to color my lightshows.
-However, there was a problem, the original Chroma developer had already move on from Beat Saber.
+However, there was a problem, the original Chroma developer had already moved on from Beat Saber.

 I had no experience with C#, but I learned by updating Chroma, and that's how I got into modding.